yochie/rhythm-visuals/DrawPlanck/Flock.md

 Moves flock of boids across the screen based on midi inputs.
 Also generates scrolling walls that can collide with boids to destroy them.

 ## Triggers
-- Tapping consecutively for a configured number of times on any pad to generate new boid.
+- Tapping consecutively for a configured number of times on any pad to generate new boid and or move the flocks target.

 ## Config
 ### Flock